Helpful Hints for Dealing with Nausea and/or Diarrhea

 -The BRAT diet consists of: Bananas, Rice, Applesauce, and Toast.
 No butter or jelly, please.
 You can also try bagels, saltine crackers, and baked potatoes.
 No cream soups, meats, vegetables, and/or salads.

 - When you are doing well on the BRAT diet for at least 24 hours, you can gradually begin eating a regular diet.
-You should avoid any dairy products and friend foods for another day or two.
+You should avoid any dairy products and fried foods for another day or two.

 - You may try over-the-counter medications such as Dramamine or Bonine (Meclizine) every 6-8 hours, as needed for nausea.
 Tylenol (acetaminophen) is a good choice for fever or aches because it is gentle on the stomach.